 Arenado hits 2 home runs, Rockies hold off Dodgers 4-3

-Colorado Rockies' Nolan Arenado, center, watches his two-run home run off Los Angeles Dodgers starting pitcher Hyun-Jin Ryu, left, during the first inning of a baseball game, Tuesday, April 18, 2017, in Los Angeles.
-Colorado Rockies second baseman DJ LeMahieu fields a ball hit by Los Angeles Dodgers' Yasiel Puig during the seventh inning of a baseball game, Tuesday, April 18, 2017, in Los Angeles.
+Colorado Rockies' Nolan Arenado, left, slides into second for a double under the tag of Los Angeles Dodgers shortstop Corey Seager during the third inning of a baseball game, Tuesday, April 18, 2017, in Los Angeles.
+Colorado Rockies left fielder Gerardo Parra can't get to a ball hit for a single by Los Angeles Dodgers' Corey Seager during the ninth inning of a baseball game, Tuesday, April 18, 2017, in Los Angeles.

 Add your comments below